 - King's College London

-- The archives of the KCL library include the papers of such Victorian notables as F. D. Maurice, F. J. Furnivall, and George Macdonald, as well as records of the College and Hospital going back to, respectively, 1828 and 1839.
+- The archives of the KCL library include the papers of such Victorian notables as F. D. Maurice, F. J. Furnivall, George Macdonald, and pioneering scientist Charles Wheatstone.
+Records of the College and Hospital include student records of Guy's Hospital Medical School, 1725-1992.

 - Lambeth Palace Library

-- The official repository for material concerning the Church of England, the historic Lambeth Palace Library's manuscript holdings include not only Gladstone's diaries and other papers but also the papers of such luminaries as Richard Whately, A. C. Tait, John Keble, and Roundell Palmer, those of a range of other 19th-c. bishops and churchmen and their families, and the records of various Church societies.
+- The official repository for material concerning the Church of England, the historic Lambeth Palace Library's manuscript holdings include not only Gladstone's diaries (in 40 volumes) but also the papers of such luminaries as Richard Whately, A. C. Tait, John Keble, and Roundell Palmer, those of a range of other 19th-c. bishops and churchmen and their families, and the records of various Church societies.
+A handy set of research guides as well as a separate catalogue for archives and manuscripts help you explore these collections.

 - Lilly Library, Indiana University